hyperagon/hyperagon.github.io/content/posts/2024-03-22/index.md

 Got "Can't open label file.
 (This can be normal only if you use MSCOCO) ..." and it made me wonder [where I should place labels](https://stackoverflow.com/questions/66263909/cant-open-label-file-this-can-be-normal-only-if-you-use-mscoco-yolo).

 I tried to include a labels.txt and referencing it with `labels = labels.txt` but still get warning that it can't be found in images/*.txt...
-But it does look like it'a not stopping.
+But it does look like it's .not stopping.

+# To be continued